farisphp/splitbun/README.md

 ## Features
 - Split text into lines, words, or characters.
-- Customize animation speed, delays, and more.
-- Easily integrate JavaScript projects.
+- Easily integrate into JavaScript projects.
 - Alternative for GSAP Text Spliter

 ## Installation